You are here

 National Center for Justice and the Rule of Law

 Working through the University of Mississippi School of Law, the National Center for Justice and the Rule of Law attempts to ensure fairness in the U.S. criminal justice system.
 It uses projects, conferences, and education, and it produces publications that study the criminal justice system.
 It seeks to highlight issues of justice and rule of law and discuss methods to address related problems.

 The Federal Judiciary Channel on YouTube

-This link will bring you to streaming video productions developed by the Federal Judicial Center, Administrative Office of the United States Courts, and United States Sentencing Commission.
+This link will bring you to streaming video productions developed by the Federal Judicial Center, the Administrative Office of the United States Courts, and the United States Sentencing Commission.
 The videos cover a range of topics including analysis of U.S. Supreme Court decisions, discussion of sentencing law, and information about the U.S. judiciary.